meghanakatta2905/youth-tobacco-data/README.md

-Overview
-This project focuses on analyzing youth tobacco use data to uncover trends, patterns, and correlations that can inform public health strategies and policies.
-The goal is to use data science techniques to understand tobacco consumption behaviors among youth and provide insights that can help reduce tobacco use in this demographic.

-Project Description
-This project involves analyzing data related to youth tobacco use, including:

-Data Collection: Gathering data on tobacco use among youth from various sources.
-Data Preprocessing: Cleaning and preparing the data for analysis.
-Exploratory Data Analysis (EDA): Performing exploratory analysis to identify key trends and patterns.
-Statistical Analysis: Applying statistical techniques to understand the relationships between different variables.
-Data Visualization: Creating visualizations to present findings clearly and effectively.
-Predictive Modeling: Building and evaluating models to predict tobacco use behaviors.
-Data Description
-The dataset used in this project includes:

-ID: Unique identifier for each record
-Age: Age of the individual
-Gender: Gender of the individual
-Region: Geographic region of the individual
-Tobacco_Use: Information on tobacco use (e.g., frequency, type)
-Socioeconomic_Status: Socioeconomic status of the individual
-Parental_Smoking: Information about parental smoking habits
-Peer_Influence: Information on peer influence regarding tobacco use
-Health_Status: Self-reported health status
-Results
-Data Preprocessing: Cleaned and structured data for analysis.
-Exploratory Analysis: Identified key trends such as age and gender distribution of tobacco use.
-Statistical Analysis: Analyzed correlations between tobacco use and variables like socioeconomic status and peer influence.
-Visualization: Created charts and graphs to visualize tobacco use patterns.
-Predictive Modeling: Developed and tested models to predict tobacco use based on various factors (if applicable).
+Youth Tobacco Use Data Analysis

+This project analyzes youth tobacco usage patterns to uncover trends, correlations, and risk factors.
+The aim is to support public health strategies by identifying key drivers of tobacco use among young individuals using statistical and machine learning techniques.

+Objective
+	•	Analyze tobacco use behaviors among youth populations
+	•	Explore how factors like peer influence, parental smoking, and socioeconomic status impact usage
+	•	Use statistical and predictive modeling to better understand risk groups and patterns
+	•	Present findings through clean and accessible visualizations for public health insights

+Dataset Overview

+The dataset includes records on youth tobacco usage along with demographic and behavioral variables:
+	•	ID: Unique identifier
+	•	Age: Age of the individual
+	•	Gender: Male / Female / Other
+	•	Region: Geographic location
+	•	Tobacco_Use: Type and frequency of tobacco use
+	•	Socioeconomic_Status: Categorical indicator of income or education background
+	•	Parental_Smoking: Whether parents/guardians smoke
+	•	Peer_Influence: Influence of peer group on tobacco use
+	•	Health_Status: Self-reported health condition

+Project Workflow

+Data Collection and Preprocessing:
+	•	Gathered youth tobacco use data from public sources
+	•	Cleaned missing values, standardized categories, and encoded categorical features
+	•	Verified data quality and filtered out noisy entries

+Exploratory Data Analysis (EDA):
+	•	Analyzed distribution of tobacco use by age, gender, and region
+	•	Identified patterns in usage based on parental smoking and peer influence
+	•	Used correlation heatmaps to understand variable relationships

+Statistical Analysis:
+	•	Examined relationships between tobacco use and socioeconomic/health factors
+	•	Used chi-square tests, ANOVA, and correlation coefficients for deeper insights

+Predictive Modeling:
+	•	Built classification models to predict likelihood of tobacco use
+	•	Applied logistic regression, decision trees, and random forest (if applicable)
+	•	Evaluated model performance using accuracy, precision, recall, and F1-score

+Data Visualization:
+	•	Bar charts and histograms for demographics
+	•	Heatmaps for correlation
+	•	Stacked plots showing usage by peer and parental influence

+Results and Insights
+	•	Higher tobacco use observed among certain age groups and regions
+	•	Strong correlation found between peer influence and usage patterns
+	•	Socioeconomic and parental habits showed moderate predictive power
+	•	Predictive models achieved promising accuracy in identifying at-risk youth

 Tools and Technologies
-Programming Language: Python
+	•	Programming Language: Python
-Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn
+	•	Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn
+	•	Development Environment: Jupyter Notebook, GitHub

+Future Improvements
+	•	Add time-series data to observe trends across years
+	•	Collect more granular data on types of tobacco products
+	•	Deploy an interactive dashboard using Streamlit for public health teams